 - energy conservation and global energy sufficiency, the latter supplied by solar energy on a global grid

 system - hydrogen produced by solar energy.
-Evolutionary empathy and compassion (placing emphasis on importance

 NASA's Kepler and Terra Missions are leaders in performing breakthrough space research and

 discovery: Kepler compiling data on Earth-like planets, Terra collecting data on Earth's

 "Location, topography, and the exchange of radiant energy between the sun and Earth ultimately determine weather"

 (from Retrieval of Surface Albedo from Space, December, 2002.) - John Maurer, University of Hawaii at Manoa.